Spain Work Visa: Application Process and Requirements (2022)

 1. You secure a contract with a Spanish employer

-2. Your employer applies on your behalf and provides evidence that your position could not have been filled by an EU citizen
+2. Your employer applies on your behalf and provides evidence that your position couldn't have been filled by an EU citizen

 3. Your employer includes information about your qualifications and provides a copy of your passport/ ID along with a certificate for health insurance in Spain

-5. You must provide a valid passport, a medical certificate, a clean criminal record certificate
+5. You provide a valid passport, a medical certificate, a clean criminal record certificate

 4. Self-employed and freelance visa